klancaster-unr/obsidian-site/CPE301/FPGAs/Verilog.md

 - wire
 	- used to model a physical connection between elements
 	- wires can be any size, just as registers
+- parameter
+	- a parameter is a constant value to be used in the program